Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Go out of your way to give employees as much information as you possibly can regarding their roles, responsibilities, tasks, and what’s expected of them in the workplace.
 On the same note, however, make sure you’re asking and listening to your employees when it comes to what they need, or what their expectations are.

 Employees crave engagement and open communication with their leaders, but a lack of engagement means your teams feel unsure as to where they stand and whether everyone is proactively fulfilling the psychological contract.
 Don’t be afraid to talk to your employees, checking in with them consistently and engaging them in their work.
-Employees that feel they can talk with their leaders are 2.8x more engaged according to a Gallup study.
+Employees that feel they can talk with their leaders are almost 3 times more engaged according to a Gallup study.

 By being proactive in communicating the goals and expectations you have between yourself and your employees, you can better prepare yourself to fulfil the psychological contract already existing among your teams.
 And that’s good news for employers, given happy and secure employees will stick with your organization where others experience high turnover.